xuan07472/ultralytics/docs/datasets/pose/coco8-pose.md

 ---
 comments: true
-description: Test and debug object detection models with Ultralytics COCO8-Pose Dataset - a small, versatile pose detection dataset with 8 images.
+description: Discover the versatile COCO8-Pose dataset, perfect for testing and debugging pose detection models.
+Learn how to get started with YOLOv8-pose model training.
+keywords: Ultralytics, YOLOv8, pose detection, COCO8-Pose dataset, dataset, model training, YAML
 ---

 # COCO8-Pose Dataset

 ## Introduction

 [Ultralytics](https://ultralytics.com) COCO8-Pose is a small, but versatile pose detection dataset composed of the first 8 images of the COCO train 2017 set, 4 for training and 4 for validation.
 This dataset is ideal for testing and debugging object detection models, or for experimenting with new detection approaches.
 With 8 images, it is small enough to be easily manageable, yet diverse enough to test training pipelines for errors and act as a sanity check before training larger datasets.

 This dataset is intended for use with Ultralytics [HUB](https://hub.ultralytics.com) and [YOLOv8](https://github.com/ultralytics/ultralytics).

 ## Dataset YAML

 A YAML (Yet Another Markup Language) file is used to define the dataset configuration.
 It contains information about the dataset's paths, classes, and other relevant information.
-In the case of the COCO8-Pose dataset, the `coco8-pose.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/coco8-pose.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/datasets/coco8-pose.yaml).
+In the case of the COCO8-Pose dataset, the `coco8-pose.yaml` file is maintained at [https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco8-pose.yaml).

-!!! example "ultralytics/datasets/coco8-pose.yaml"
+!!! example "ultralytics/cfg/datasets/coco8-pose.yaml"

     ```yaml
-    --8<-- "ultralytics/datasets/coco8-pose.yaml"
+    --8<-- "ultralytics/cfg/datasets/coco8-pose.yaml"
     ```

 ## Usage